smcd253/uart-m3pi-ee250/README.md

-EE 250L Spring 2018: Example to run MQTT using an m3pi and ESP8266 device.
+EE 250L Spring 2018: Example to run MQTT over WiFi with the LPC1768 and ESP8266 devices.

 ## Summary

 The main purpose for this repository is to show an educational example of a multi-threaded, (mostly) event-based MQTT application built on top of mbed OS using the ESP8266-01 wifi interface.
 This code is configured for the mbed LPC1768 board, but should be compatible for other mbed OS capatible boards.
+Use this repository to help you get started with MQTT.
+You are in charge of figuring out how to put this together on your m3pi after you get it to work.

 ## Preface